 Business valuations are the first step in your exit planning process.
 To learn more about the process of valuing a business, read our blog post here.

-Kevin and Valerie Brooks of Venture Advocates often host seminars about exit planning and valuing businesses.
+Kevin and Valerie Brooks of Sunbelt Business Brokers of Western Colorado often host seminars about exit planning and valuing businesses.
 Here are 5 things you can learn by attending a Grand Junction Business Valuation seminar:

 Recasting Financial Statements: This is the accepted method of adjusting or eliminating items on your financial statements that aren’t related to your day-to-day business, or ongoing business expenses.